feelinLit/UniversityProjects/README.md

 ## Archiver
-Realisation of basic Archiver and ArciverRLE using RLE encoding.
+Implementation of basic Archiver and ArciverRLE using RLE encoding.

 ## Rubik's Cube Solver
 This program can solve a 3x3 Rubik's Cube from any combination with basic algorithm _"White cross"_